Diabetes and Gum (Periodontal) Disease

 Don't drink caffeine.

-Stay away from spicy or salty foods.
+Don't eat spicy or salty foods.

-Don't use tobacco or alcohol.
+Don't use tobacco or drink alcohol.

 Use a humidifier at night.